Common nightingale: Description

 The common nightingale is slightly larger than the European robin, at 15–16.5 cm length.
 It is plain brown above except for the reddish tail.
 It is buff to white below.
 The sexes are similar.
 The eastern subspecies (L. m. golzi) and the Caucasian subspecies (L. m. africana) have paler upper parts and a stronger face-pattern, including a pale supercilium.
-The song of the nightingale has been described as one of the most beautiful sounds in nature, inspiring songs, fairy tales, opera, books, and a great deal of poetry.
+The song of the male nightingale has been described as one of the most beautiful sounds in nature, inspiring songs, fairy tales, opera, books, and a great deal of poetry.
+However, historically most people were not aware that female nightingales do not sing.

 Distribution and habitat

 It is a migratory insectivorous species breeding in forest and scrub in Europe and the Palearctic, and wintering in Sub-Saharan Africa.
 It is not found naturally in the Americas.
-The distribution is more southerly than the very closely related thrush nightingale Luscinia luscinia.
+The distribution is more southerly than the very closely related thrush nightingale (Luscinia luscinia).
 It nests on or near the ground in dense vegetation.
 Research in Germany found that favoured breeding habitat of nightingales was defined by a number of geographical factors.